Shannon Whirry: Career

-In the late-1990s, she transitioned from erotic thrillers into a series of roles on mainstream network television and films, including action, sci-fi and horror genres.
+In the late 1990s, she transitioned from erotic thrillers into a series of roles on mainstream network television and films, including action, sci-fi and horror genres.
 She had a recurring role as Mike Hammer's secretary Velda in the television series Mike Hammer, Private Eye and made guest appearances on such shows as ER, Felicity, Seinfeld, V.I.P., Murphy Brown, Malcolm in the Middle and Nash Bridges.
 She also had a small role in the Jim Carrey film Me, Myself & Irene (2000).

 In 2007, she appeared on a BBC TV miniseries, Nuclear Secrets, playing Kitty Oppenheimer, the wife of Robert Oppenheimer.

-She occasionally performs with theater companies in Arizona, where she lives and has continued appearing in small roles in films, including independent film Raising Buchanan in 2019.
+She occasionally performs with theater companies in Arizona, where she lives and has continued appearing in small roles in films, including the independent film Raising Buchanan in 2019.